ralt/remoteprez/server/README.md

 remoteprez
 ===

-The server part of sockprez.
+The server part of remoteprez.

 Usage example
 ---